lucas-carvajal/GoLend/designDoc.md

 ### Architecture - High Level
 Main function accepting all requests and dispatching them to a handler in a Goroutine.
-Different service classes take requests and modify the database accordingly.
+Different service classes take requests through channels from the handlers and modify the database accordingly.

 ### Architecture - Classes
-`GoBank` with main function accepting request and delegating to handler
-`RequestHandler` processing incoming requests, started as goroutine
+`GoBank` calling GoBankServer's main function `GoBankServer` with main function accepting request and delegating to handler, initializes service classes `RequestHandler` processing incoming requests, started as goroutine
-tba

 `UserManagementService` for managing all the users, channel passed to each handler goroutine to send requests
 `ClaimManagementService` for managing all the claims, channel passed to each handler goroutine to send requests